TWO DAYS (ONE NIGHT) AGENDA

-As you leave the wharf, look to the left - the grassy knoll is known as Bloody Point, where two pirates are believed to have fought to the death.
+After you have left the wharf, look to the left - the grassy knoll is known as Bloody Point, where two pirates are believed to have fought to the death.

 As we cruise up this beautiful inlet, you can see that this stretch of water is nestled between the hills of Sound Island on our left and the Burin Peninsula on our right.
 This sheltered inlet is less than a half mile wide, and as the route to Woody Island is only a couple of hundred feet from shore all the way, you have no worries of encountering rough waters.
 Get your cameras ready as bald eagles often nest on Sound Island and we may see a mated pair.
 Straight ahead Woody Island comes into view and off in the distance is Bar Haven.

-Approaching the dock at Woody Island, you see the four lodges of Woody Island Resort overlooking Old Cove as well as the stages, wharves and cabins of fishermen who return each spring to pursue the cod, scallop and lobster fishery.
+Approaching the dock at Woody Island, you see the four lodges of Woody Island Resort overlooking Old Cove.

 Lunch is served - Steaming bowls of thick delicious pea soup; fresh homemade bread just out of the oven - enjoy as much as your stomach can hold.
 Top it off with toutons smothered in molasses and a cup of tea or coffee.

 You may like a rest after lunch, but a walk to another resettled community of Janes Cove, at the other end of the island, is a real treat.
 Approximately 45 minutes to the left as you leave the main house will take you over gently rolling hills and grassland with breathtaking scenery.
 You can go off the main trail and visit the old graveyards, hike along the beaches or visit the ruins of the church and schoolhouse.
-If you've never rowed a dory, now is the time to learn.
+If you've never rowed a rowboat, now is the time to learn.
 Ask the staff for a life jacket and you are ready to begin.
-Horseshoes is a favorite game for many, or you may want to have a game of darts in our store loft.
+Horseshoes is a favorite game for many.
 If you like a game of cards, there is, no doubt, someone eager to join you in a hand or two.
-Browse through some of the material on local history.
+Visit our "Store Loft Museum" and browse through some of the material on local history.
 Some of the photos are a real treat.

 Pay Per Use Activities:

-On occasion, in addition to our all-inclusive package, on peak days, we may be able to offer up to three Pay-Per-Use Activities.
+On occasion, in addition to our all-inclusive package, on peak days, we may be able to offer two Pay-Per-Use Activities (Guided Kayaking Tours and Speedboat Rides).
 Unfortunately, due to the unpredictable demand, we are not in a position to have staff on standby at all times to carry out these activities.
 Rather, we must gauge the demand and then seek out staff in the Woody Island/Garden Cove area.
 Consequently, you should check with the staff on the day of your visit to see which, if any, of these Pay-Per-Use Activities are available.

 You have enjoyed your walk and now is a great time to relax on the patio after your adventurous afternoon.
+Off in the distance you may see local fishermen pursuing the lobster and scallop fishery or you may even be lucky enough to spot a whale or dolphin.
 The afternoon sun is quite radiant at the rear of the house, while the cool breeze off the ocean at the front is very refreshing.
-If you would like a cup of tea or coffee, go ahead and ask the staff in the kitchen.

 Supper is in half an hour.
 The smell coming from the kitchen assures you it's a good one.